top of page

 Can life insurance premiums be paid through superannuation?

-When life insurance and TPD premiums are funded through superannuation contributions, those contributions may be taxed at the concessional rate of 15% inside the fund, rather than at the individual's marginal tax rate.
+When life insurance and TPD premiums are funded through superannuation contributions, those contributions are taxed at the concessional rate of 15% inside the fund, rather than at the individual's marginal tax rate.
 This creates a tax efficiency that is not available when the same premiums are paid from personal after-tax income.
 The practical effect is that the real cost of the cover is lower inside super than outside it — a benefit that many policyholders are unaware of because their policies were never structured to access it.

 Does moving insurance into superannuation reduce cover or change the policy terms?